Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Introduction

-To answer this question, we construct tests that are grounded in the extensive literature on math word problem solving by children\footnote{This work predominantly refers to studies that have been performed on children, but we note that some of the biases considered seem to be present in adults as well (albeit with weaker effects).
-We discuss some potential implications this may have in conjunction with our results (\cref{sec:linguistic-tests}-\ref{sec:numerical-tests}). } (for a recent review, see \citealp{Jaffe-bolger-2023-survey}), and perform them on a set of open-source LLMs.
-Specifically, each test varies a problem feature for which an effect on child performance has been established in literature (like the manner in which a particular mathematical operation is expressed in text), while controlling for other features.
+To answer this question, we construct tests that are grounded in the extensive literature on word problem solving by children,\footnote{This comment refers to studies performed on children, but we note that some of the biases considered seem to be present in adults as well (albeit with weaker effects).
+See \citet{Jaffe-bolger-2023-survey} for a recent review on word problem performance independent of age.\looseness=-1 } and perform them on a suite of currently well-known LLMs.
+Specifically, each test varies a problem feature for which an effect on child performance has been established in the literature, e.g., the manner in which a particular mathematical operation is expressed in text, while controlling for other features.
 We create new English problems specifically for these tests, by developing a generation pipeline based on a semantic formalism over math word problems \citep{opedal-etal-2023-world}.
-Our generation pipeline admits a family of standard arithmetic word problems, while controlling not only for numerical features, but structural (e.g., entity relationships) and linguistic ones (e.g., sentence structure) as well.
+Our generation pipeline admits a family of standard arithmetic word problems, while controlling not only for numerical features, but structural (e.g., entity relationships) and linguistic ones (e.g., sentence structure) as well.\looseness=-1

 We test three cognitive biases, each one associated with a separate step of the solving process (which are illustrated by arrows in \cref{fig:solving-pyramid}).
 The first test targets \defn{consistency bias}: A problem text is easier to comprehend if the relational keyword verbally suggests the operation that is required to solve the problem \citep{Lewis1987StudentsMO}.
 The second test targets what we call \defn{transfer vs comparison bias}, that problems with a static comparison relationship are more difficult for children than problems with a dynamic change of state, even when they involve the same arithmetic expressions \citep{riley-1983-development}.
-The third test targets the \defn{carry effect}, i.e., that arithmetic computations are more difficult if they entail moving some digit to a column of more significant digits \citep{HITCH1978302}.
+The third test targets the \defn{carry effect}, i.e., that arithmetic computations are more difficult if they entail moving some digit to a column of more significant digits \citep{HITCH1978302}.\looseness=-1